mssfoobar/docs/docs/30_deployment/70-platform-aoh/50-prepare-aoh-setup.md

 ### Apply overall DB
 Deploy the lastest schema from application as detailed by the application pages

-### Create these apis for the modules to work in your domain
+### Create these endpoints for the modules to work in your domain
 - admin-iam
 - app-room-mgmt
 - dash-web